top of page

 This article was created by looking back analysing the catalogue of the RM Sotheby's Monaco against our historical database dating back to 1985.
 We've scanned over 40 auction houses and results from over £20 billion of sold cars around the world to provide context for this Monaco preview.

 The Classic Valuer uses proprietary data and analytics to generate these insights at scale.
-For further information regarding specific lots like the 1955 Aston Martin DB3S, please visit the price guides linked below.
+For further information regarding specific lots like the "1961 Ferrari 250 GT SWB California Spider by Scaglietti", please visit the price guides linked below.

 About The Author